 "I did an internship last summer at High Technique, a computer security contracting company, where I worked as a technical intern.
 It was a really neat experience.
 I got to work with a lot of industry firewall products.
 I would get a project from my boss, and he would send me off on my own to try and figure it out and do as much as I could.
 When I did need help, he would teach me everything I needed to know and say, 'Go ahead.
 Try it again.'
 I really liked that."

 "There's a point where you have to go into the field and get real experience rather than just knowing what you learned from the book.
 Obviously, it's important to know the theory behind it, but when it comes to practice, you have to be able to do it and not just know it."

-Nicholas, Computer Information Technology majorNorwood, MADIVISON OF INFORMATION TECHNOLOGY & SCIENCES
+Nicholas, Computer Networking & Information Security majorNorwood, MADIVISON OF INFORMATION TECHNOLOGY & SCIENCES

 Core curriculum was one of the main reasons Allison came to Champlain.
 "I really like my Core classes because I can apply my knowledge and see how things connect in a variety of fields.
 Being able to think from different perspectives is a great learning opportunity.
 It gives you a tool set you can apply to any field."